Cyclone Jokwe: Meteorological history

-Shortly after attaining tropical cyclone status, Jokwe began weakening as its eye disappeared, and it weakened to tropical storm status.
+Shortly after attaining tropical cyclone status, Jokwe began weakening as its eye disappeared, and it weakened back to a severe tropical storm.
 The weakening trend was short-lived, and after turning westward the storm re-developed a 13 km eye.
-Jokwe again underwent rapid intensification as it approached the coast of Mozambique, becoming an intense "midget cyclone" with winds of 175 km/h late on March 7; the MFR explained its rapid intensity changes due to its small size.
+Jokwe again underwent rapid intensification as it approached the coast of Mozambique, becoming an intense "midget cyclone" with winds of 175 km/h late on 7 March; the MFR explained its rapid intensity changes due to its small size.
 Excellent upper-level outflow and warm waters contributed to the intensification.
-At 0000 UTC on March 8, Jokwe attained peak winds of 195 km/h about 75 km east of the Island of Mozambique in Nampula Province; at the same time, its gusts reached about 275 km/h.
+At 0000 UTC on 8 March, Jokwe attained peak winds of 195 km/h about 75 km east of the Island of Mozambique in Nampula Province; at the same time, its gusts reached about 275 km/h.
 It weakened slightly while paralleling the coastline just offshore, and at 1015 UTC Jokwe made landfall between the Island of Mozambique and Angoche.

 Cyclone Jokwe remained over land for about 18 hours before emerging into the Mozambique Channel, weakening quickly to tropical storm status.
-Upon reaching open waters, convection increased over the center, and late on March 9 Jokwe re-intensified to a tropical cyclone as an eye reappeared on satellite imagery.
+Upon reaching open waters, convection increased over the center, and late on 9 March Jokwe re-intensified to a tropical cyclone as an eye reappeared on satellite imagery.
 The cyclone turned to the south-southeast, around the periphery of a ridge to its east.
 An upper-level low to its south produced good outflow which, in combination with warm waters, allowed Jokwe to re-intensify.
-Late on March 10, the storm passed about 35 km east of Europa Island, and shortly thereafter the MFR upgraded Jokwe to intense tropical cyclone status with winds of 170 km/h.
-Subsequently, an increase in wind shear caused a steady weakening trend, and by March 12 Jokwe weakened to tropical storm status as its center became partially exposed from the deep convection; at the same time, the storm turned to the southwest.
+Late on 10 March, the storm passed about 35 km east of Europa Island, and shortly thereafter the MFR upgraded Jokwe to intense tropical cyclone status with winds of 170 km/h.
+Subsequently, an increase in wind shear caused a steady weakening trend, and by 12 March Jokwe weakened to tropical storm status as its center became partially exposed from the deep convection; at the same time, the storm turned to the southwest.

-Later on March 12, thunderstorms reformed over the center, as its movement became nearly stationary due to a ridge to its south and northwest.
-Early on March 13, it began a steady movement to the northwest, and its organization increased with an eye re-appearing; after briefly re-attaining tropical cyclone status, Jokwe again weakened to tropical storm status due to persistent wind shear.
-Convection continued to diminish, and on March 14 Jokwe weakened to tropical depression status as the center became almost fully exposed.
-Early on March 15, the MFR issued its last advisory on the system.
-The remnants accelerated southeastward and dissipated on March 16 to the southwest of Madagascar.
+Later on 12 March, thunderstorms reformed over the center, as its movement became nearly stationary due to a ridge to its south and northwest.
+Early on 13 March, it began a steady movement to the northwest, and its organization increased with an eye re-appearing; after briefly re-attaining tropical cyclone status, Jokwe again weakened to tropical storm status due to persistent wind shear.
+Convection continued to diminish, and on 14 March Jokwe weakened to tropical depression status as the center became almost fully exposed.
+Early the following day, the MFR issued its last advisory on the system.
+The remnants accelerated southeastward and dissipated on 16 March to the southwest of Madagascar.

 Impact

+Madagascar

 Crossing northern Madagascar as a tropical storm, Jokwe damaged or destroyed 44 buildings in Nosy Be, leaving 400 homeless.
 Satellite-based rainfall estimates reached over 200 mm in northwestern Madagascar.